cldellow/datasette-ui-extras/README.md

 - JSON arrays of strings are 3x faster to filter and 4x faster to facet.

-- Enables the row page for views on base tables that have primary keys.

-- Enable the update operation of the JSON API for views on base tables that have primary keys.
+- Views: better support for views of the shape `SELECT ...
+FROM base_table`
+    - Can navigate to row page, e.g. https://dux.fly.dev/cooking/questions/1
+    - JSON API can update these rows

 - Advanced export: This control is hidden by default.
 Click the `(Advanced)` link to see it.